Bringing Vintage Aircraft to Life since 2010

 15th August 1940

-Prime Minister Winston Churchill is at Bentley Priory, Fighter Command's headquarters, alongside Sir Hugh Dowding, as further large scale raids are undertaken by the Luftwaffe.
-With 75 aircraft lost this was the most costly day for the Luftwaffe during the battle and they would later refer to the day as 'Black Thursday'.
+Prime Minister Winston Churchill is at Bentley Priory, Fighter Command's headquarters, alongside Air Chief Marshal Sir Hugh Dowding Commander-in-Chief of Fighter Command, as large scale raids are undertaken by the Luftwaffe.
+With seventy five aircraft lost this was the most costly day for the Luftwaffe during the battle and they would later refer to the day as 'Black Thursday'.

 The Short's factory at Rochester is bombed.
 The damage inflicted means production of the Short Stirling is hampered for three months.

-No. 302 is the first Polish fighter squadron to be given operational status and serves as part of No. 12 Group, Fighter Command.
+No. 302 (Polish) Squadron, based at RAF Leconfield, is the first Polish fighter squadron to be given operational status and serves as part of No. 12 Group, Fighter Command.

 Daily losses